-On Sunday, January 8th at 1 pm, WRTI'sPhiladelphia Orchestra in Concert broadcast brings us a feast of Ravel, and Prokofiev's Violin Concerto No. 1, played by the brilliant Curtis grad and rising star Benjamin Beilman!
+On Sunday, August 13th at 1 pm, WRTI'sPhiladelphia Orchestra in Concert re-broadcast brings us a feast of Ravel, and Prokofiev's Violin Concerto No. 1, played by the brilliant Curtis grad and rising star Benjamin Beilman!
 Listen on WRTI's new App!

 WRTI's Susan Lewis speaks with Joe Miller, director of choral activities at Westminster Choir College.

-A glorious work infrequently heard in the concert hall will grace the airwaves this Sunday, November 27th at 1 pm, as the Philadelphia Orchestra, soloists, and the Westminster Symphonic Choir perform Mozart's Great Mass in C minor at the Kimmel Center's Verizon Hall.
+A glorious work, infrequently heard in the concert hall, will grace the airwaves this Sunday, July 23rd at 1 pm, as the Philadelphia Orchestra, soloists, and the Westminster Symphonic Choir perform Mozart's Great Mass in C minor at the Kimmel Center's Verizon Hall.
 Yannick Nézet-Séguin conducts.

 It was on the 2nd of March, 100 years ago, that The Philadelphia Orchestra was, in effect, introduced to the world.
 The stage of the Academy of Music had to be extended, at considerable expense, to accommodate the enormous vocal and orchestral forces for the first United States performance of Gustav Mahler’s Symphony No. 8, the so-called “Symphony of a Thousand.”

 Guest conductor Vladimir Jurowski shares some very interesting background information about the program in this conversation with WRTI's Susan Lewis.